TristanB22/Gernstein_Lab_Pocket_Prediction/README.md

 ### Running this Program

+Before running the program, please make sure to download all of the packages in the `requirements.txt file`.

 In order to create and train the machine learning model, please run the `train_model.py` program.
 On the other hand, if you want to create the dataset (which is required before training the model), then please run the `creating_ligand_dataset.py` program with the required paths in place.

 ### Overview of the Files